Fractional diffusion without disorder in two dimensions: Abstract

 \section{Abstract}

 We analyse how simple local constraints in two dimensions lead a defect to exhibit robust, non-transient, and tunable, subdiffusion.
 We uncover a rich dynamical phenomenology realised in ice- and dimer-type models.
-On the microscopic scale the path of a single defect exhibits anomalously long retractions, amounting to dynamical caging in a continuous-time random-walk framework, culminating in an effective fractional diffusion equation.
+On the microscopic scale, a single defect exhibits anomalously long retractions.
+Such retractions result in a form of dynamical caging and can be captured through an effective fractional diffusion equation.
 Mapping to a height field yields an effective random walk subject to an emergent (entropic) logarithmic potential, whose strength is tunable, related to the exponent of algebraic ground-state correlations.
 The defect's path, viewed as non-equilibrium growth process, yields a frontier of fractal dimension of $5/4$, the value for a loop-erased random walk, rather than $4/3$ for simple and self-avoiding random walks.
 Such frustration/constraint-induced subdiffusion is expected to be relevant to platforms such as artificial spin ice and quantum simulators aiming to realize discrete link models and emergent gauge theories.

 {Max-Planck-Institut f\"{u}r Physik komplexer Systeme, N\"{o}thnitzer Stra\ss e 38, Dresden 01187, Germany} {Max-Planck-Institut f\"{u}r Physik komplexer Systeme, N\"{o}thnitzer Stra\ss e 38, Dresden 01187, Germany}